stefanavey/stefanavey.github.io/aboutme.md

 subtitle:
 ---

+I was born in Ontario, Canada and raised in Southwest Florida.
+I attended undergrad at _Florida State University (FSU)_ where I started in Biology and moved to the more mathematical and computational side of Biology called [bioinformatics](https://en.wikipedia.org/wiki/Bioinformatics).
+I also met my lovely wife Claire while studying at FSU and we reside in Connecticut with our daughter.

-I am in my 5th (and final) year of a PhD in the Interdepartmental Program in Computational Biology and Bioinformatics at Yale.
-I work on mining biological data to understand the immune response to influenza infection and vaccination.
-My research focuses on developing methods and tools to facilitate the discovery of predictive immune signatures.
+I am wrapping up my PhD in the [Interdepartmental Program in Computational Biology and Bioinformatics](http://cbb.yale.edu/) at Yale.
+My work focuses on mining biological data to understand the immune response to influenza infection and vaccination.
+I develop and apply machine learning methods and software to facilitate the discovery of predictive immune signatures.

-More generally, I am excited by challenges in data science and visualization as well as teaching and learning.
+My background in biomedical knowledge and computational methods combined with my scientific training has prepared me for a position as a bioinformatics scientist or data scientist.  **I am on the job market now and would love to talk**.

 # Contact